rlauer6/doc-converter/README.md

 3. a Lambda event

-In the the first two scenarios, we would need some subscriber to those events, either a queue handler of some kind that reads the SQS queue waiting for these events or an endpoint that handles SNS notifications.
+In the the first two scenarios, we would need some subscriber to those events, either a message queue handler of some kind that reads the SQS queue waiting for these events or an endpoint that handles SNS notifications.
 In either case, we would need to provision an EC2 instance of some sort to run our code.